cloudmesh-community/fa18-523-70/project-report/report.md

 * Near-real-time analysis lets you gather data quickly so you can refresh the analytics every few minutes or seconds.
 A near-real-time system works best for providing recommendations during the same browsing session.

-:o: the algorithm is not in markdown but in html we need to avoid this

 **Algorithm:**